 by John Brown

-Clothing that makes you more visible and noticed
+Clothing that makes you more visible and noticeable

-Read on to see where each one is helpful and most efficient.
+Read on to see where each is most helpful and efficient.

 The easiest way to be visible is to wear obvious clothing.
 Whereas black may be slimming, it doesn’t offer others the best chance to see you.
-The most visible color available is high visibility (hi-vis) yellow.
-It is bright yellow not found naturally and sticks out against the backdrops on most normal roads and paths.
-If hi-vis yellow isn’t for you, try to wear other colors that would stand out, like bright blue, red, or orange.
-Better yet, an obnoxious pattern of several above-mentioned colors, so you are sure to be noticed.
+The most visible color available is high-visibility (hi-vis) yellow.
+It is bright yellow, not found in nature, and stands out against the backdrop of most normal roads and paths.
+If hi-vis yellow isn’t for you, try wearing other colors that stand out, like bright blue, red, or orange.
+Better yet, an obnoxious pattern of several of the above-mentioned colors, so you are sure to be noticed.

-Many companies are recommending riders use their lights during the day and at night for a great reason.
-Active forms of visibility like blinking lights do a lot to attract the attention of others.
+Many companies recommend that riders use their lights during the day and at night for a good reason.
+Active forms of visibility, like blinking lights, do a lot to attract others’ attention.
 For best visibility and longest battery life, use your lights in “blink mode” rather than a steady beam.

-Reflectors that makes you more visible and noticed
+Reflectors that make you more visible and noticeable

 Most cars sold in the US are equipped with daytime running lights.
-For that reason, the reflectors on your bike will shine back at drivers during the day and alert them to your presence.
-Beyond the standard reflectors your bicycle comes with, think about adding adhesive reflective tape to bags, helmets as well as your bike.
+For that reason, the reflectors on your bike will reflect light back to drivers during the day and alert them to your presence.
+Beyond the standard reflectors your bicycle comes with, think about adding adhesive reflective tape to bags, helmets, and your bike.

 Position

-Being visible while riding can be as simple as your position on the road to be noticed.
-In situations where there isn’t enough room for a bike and car, be sure to take up enough space to ensure no driver could miss seeing you and try to “squeeze” past.
-Also, ride at a controlled speed where there may be blind corners, driveways, or crosswalks.
+Being visible while riding can be as simple as your position on the road.
+In situations where there isn’t enough room for a bike and a car, be sure to take up enough space to ensure no driver could miss seeing you, or try to “squeeze” past.
+Also, ride at a controlled speed in areas with blind corners, driveways, or crosswalks.
 Additionally, don’t stop in places where others can’t see you until it’s too late.

 Signal